The Origin of Yoga

 Research & Development

-A study was conducted in Japan to find the effect of yoga on mental health among young and senior people.
+A study was conducted in Japan to find the effect of Yoga on mental health among young and senior people.
 A decrease in salivary amylase activity was observed in the participants, which was attributed to the reduction in sympathetic response.
-Reduction in State and Trait anxiety score signified that yoga has immediate as well as long-term beneficial effects on anxiety reduction.
+Reduction in State and Trait anxiety score signified that Yoga has immediate as well as long-term beneficial effects on anxiety reduction.
 Yoga helped to improve the mental health in both groups.

 Dr. Padmini Tekur and her colleagues from the Division of Yoga & Life Sciences at the Swami Vivekananda Yoga Research Foundation (SVYASA) in India carried out a seven-day randomized control trial featuring 80 patients with chronic lower back pain.
-The results showed that practising yoga is effective at reducing pain as well as improving spinal mobility.
+The results showed that practising Yoga is effective at reducing pain as well as improving spinal mobility.

 Researchers at Benson Henry Institute of Mind Body Medicine, Massachusetts General Hospital, have asserted that Yoga not just treats physical & psychological issues, rather its regular practice helps to improve our overall health.